renpy/renpy/sphinx/source/config.rst

    in the save file.
 Each line consists of a relative size estimate, the path to the object, information about if the object is an alias, and a representation of the object.

+.. var:: config.save_on_mobile_background = True

+    If true, the mobile app will save its state when it loses focus.
+The state is saved in a way that allows it to be automatically loaded (and the game to resume its place) when the app starts again.

 .. var:: config.save_physical_size = True